magento-engcom/bulk-api/README.md

 ## Goals

-1. Implement support of asynchronous invocation of the magento Web API endpoints: requested operation should not be performed imediatedly, but rather saved to the queue for the later processing.
+1. Implement support of asynchronous invocation of the magento Web API endpoints: requested operation should not be performed immediately, but rather saved to the queue for the later processing.
 2. Support invocation of the CRUD APIs with the multiple entities in one request
-3. Support of the status tracking API for asyncronous operations
+3. Support of the status tracking API for asynchronous operations
 4. Improve performance of persistence operations for the key entities like catalog in the Magento business logic.
 Resolve deadlocks.

 ## Design